Clinical Documentation Specialist

 National Park College

-The goal of the associate of applied science in health information technology at National Park College is to produce competent professionals who are ready for entry-level work in health information.
+The goal of the associate’s of applied science in health information technology at National Park College is to produce competent professionals ready for entry-level work in health information.
 With two required medical coding classes, this degree is an excellent choice for those pursuing a career as a clinical documentation specialist.
 Students also must complete two professional practice courses where they will gain hands-on experience working with real health information.

 Graduates of this program can transfer the credits they have earned to the University of Arkansas at Fort Smith to complete a bachelor’s of applied science in management and leadership.